hypertrons/hypertrons/CONTRIBUTING.md

 ## Reporting general issues

-To be honest, we regard every user of oss-mentor-bot as a very kind contributor.
-After experiencing oss-mentor-bot, you may have some feedback for the project.
+To be honest, we regard every user of hypertrons as a very kind contributor.
+After experiencing hypertrons, you may have some feedback for the project.
 Then feel free to open an issue via [NEW ISSUE]('').

-Since we collaborate project oss-mentor-bot in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
+Since we collaborate project hypertrons in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
 If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.

 To make the issue details as standard as possible, we setup an ISSUE TEMPLATE for issue reporters.
 Please **BE SURE** to follow the instructions to fill fields in template.